Lomax inspires Saints return to form against Wire

 Warrington head coach Daryl Powell told BBC Radio 5 Sports Extra:

-"I don't think they had enough to deal with tonight, we started pretty poorly.
-I don't think we ever really got out of the blocks and we allowed to play with way too much front-foot ball.
+"I don't think they [St Helens] had enough to deal with tonight, we started pretty poorly.
+I don't think we ever really got out of the blocks and we allowed them to play with way too much front-foot ball.

 "They were only too willing to take it.
 I thought their half-backs and Welsby out the back were class, and we panicked a little bit under pressure.
-We'd want to behave a fair bit better than than that under pressure over the last couple of weeks.
+We'd want to behave a fair bit better than that under pressure over the last couple of weeks.

-"I don't think we've handed it well enough and there were some key lessons there.
-Last week was wet weather stuff and tonight we didn't handle the to-and-fro of a big game.
+"I don't think we've handled it well enough and there were some key lessons there.
+Last week was wet-weather stuff and tonight we didn't handle the to-and-fro of a big game.
 Even with 20 minutes to go we're flicking the ball out the back and it goes to touch.
 Our attitude to get in the grind and really put pressure on St Helens never really materialised tonight."

 St Helens: Welsby; Ritson, Hurrell, Hopoate, Bennison; Lomax, Dodd; McCarthy-Scarsbrook, Roby, Lees, Royle, Batchelor, Bell.